Getting Started

 We recommend using either TOML or YAML.

-We’re going to show you how to get documentation and auto-completion for the resticprofile configuration using Visual Studio Code.
+We’ll show you how to get documentation and auto-completion for the resticprofile configuration using Visual Studio Code.

 TOML